YTread Logo

 week

-, don't worry, right now you can print a free official elf detection certificate that I promise is just as valid. as the most expensive elf sensing education now go get some elves now whats one of the main reasons Suze Orman denies so many people is because she thinks we should all be saving for our
+this quiet night right now, you can print out a free official elf sighting certificate that I promise is just as valid.
+As the most expensive elf spotting education, now go spot some elves.
+One of the main reasons Suze Orman denies so many people is because he believes we should all save for our

 retirement

-and before moving on its important recognize that there are people who just don't have the money to do that for systemic reasons that we've addressed on this show before and will no doubt address again on giannios sad tastic' the circus of misery and math but
+, and before we continue, it's important to acknowledge that.
+There are people who simply don't have the money to do that for systemic reasons that we have addressed before on this show and will no doubt address again on giannios sad tastic' the circus of misery and mathematics, but

 tonight

-let's talk about those Who can bird for
+let's talk about those who can save For

 retirement

-, the target audience for ads like this, we asked people how much money they think they'll need when they retire, then we gave each person a tape to show how many years that amount
+the target audience for ads like this we asked people how much money you think you'll need when you retire, then we gave each person a tape to show how old that amount is, my

 last

-s. a little more, yeah I was trying to stretch it a little more, I hit 70 years old.
+one is trying to throw it out there a bit Also, yeah , I was trying to stretch it a little further, it took me to 70 years old.

 retirement plans last week tonight with john oliver hbo